HDFGroup/hdf-compass/README.rst

 HDF Compass is written in Python, but ships as a native application on Windows, OS X, and Linux, by using PyInstaller and Py2App to package the app.

-Binary executables are available for Windows and Mac OS X (Yosemite or later) at the Project Page listed below.
+Binary executables are available for Windows (Windows 7 or later) and Mac OS X (Yosemite or later) at the Project Page listed below.

 Bug reports and pull requests are welcome!
 For non-trivial PRs please